bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

-This page contains configuration parameters for the CVS server, Bonsai server and LXR server that Bugzilla will use to enable the features of the Patch Viewer.
+This page contains configuration parameters for the CVS server, Bonsai server and LXR server that Bugzilla will use to enable the certain features of the Patch Viewer.
 Bonsai is a tool that enables queries to a CVS tree.
 LXR is a tool that can cross reference and index source code.

-.. todo:: Does anyone use this stuff any more?
+This page is scheduled to be removed in :bug:`1068494`.

 cvsroot
     The CVS root that most users of your system will be using for 'cvs diff'.
 Used in Patch Viewer ('Diff' option on patches) to figure out where patches are rooted even if users did the 'cvs diff' from different places in the directory structure.
 (NOTE: if your CVS repository is remote and requires a password, you must either ensure the Bugzilla user has done a 'cvs login' or specify the password as part of the CVS root.)
 Leave this blank if you have no CVS repository.